jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Change-Website.md

 # Website Change

+###### Website change: For the information that has been successfully registered in the license system of JD Cloud & AI, only the website information is allowed to be changed.

 ## I. Log in Filing System

 1. Log in the official website of JD Cloud & AI [www.jdcloud.com](http://www.jdcloud.com) and click **Filing** on the upper right